edinburgh-napier/set09121/lectures/lecture19.md

 ---

-# Just Throw Some Threads at the Problem!!!
+# Just Throw Some Threads at the Problem!?

 - A simple solution may be to use more of the hardware.
 - Multi-core means running multiples parts of the program at once is an option.